kswim8/Wit-on-Wellness/README.md

 # Wit on Wellness (WoW)
-An Edutainment 15-112 Term Project by Keren Huang, intended to be the intersection of computer science and nutrition.
+An Edutainment 15-112 Term Project by **Keren Huang**, intended to be the intersection of computer science and nutrition.
 It is a good app to teach the basics of nutrition through calorie counting and tracking macronutrients.
 The app offers a Sandbox Mode for free testing and goal setting, as well as a Puzzle Mode for practice with nutrition skills.